Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``PublicKeyEd25519``
 ^^^^^^^^^^^^^^^^^^^^

-A public key is represented as a 32-byte array.
+An Ed25519 public key is represented as a 32-byte array.

 It is serialized as 32 bytes::